hakanonal/minibar/README.md

     - The next plan is to switch back to working environment get the requirements and compare them.
         - Ok at first glance there is bunch of differences.
 However, I will concantrate on ttensorflow version.
 Because in the cloud I know tf 2.2 is neg and tf 2.1 is positive.
 So it is the case here also.
 YES! we got positive with tf 2.1
         - So I am going to freeze the environment with tf 2.1 and continue on that version.
 Let's copy this to localdev GPU enabled environment.
+    - YES! we have positive in localdev even though the python vversion was not 3.7.2. it was 3.6.9.

+- Let's sweep it baby! [sweep](https://app.wandb.ai/hakanonal/minibar/sweeps/a7qyh03m/overview)
+- I have deleted the agg sweeps with the run to properlly see the imprrovements of the aggragated data versiion.